YunoHost-Apps/dolibarr_ynh/doc/ADMIN.md

-## Module SyncYunohost
+## Module SyncYunoHost

-By activating the SyncYunohost module in the config panel, you must choose a Group from the Yunohost directory.
+By activating the SyncYunoHost module in the config panel, you must choose a Group from the YunoHost directory.
 Dolibarr will then activate the Members module.
 * You'll first need to create a membership fee in the Members module, with a price and duration.
 * By adding a membership, you add a user with his personal e-mail address, which will create a Yunohost user.
 * When his subscription is up to date, he is automatically added to the Group selected in the LDAP directory.